gogradle/examples/gofmt-vet-golint/README.md

 ```
 gradlew build
 ```
-on Windows and see what happened!
+on Windows, then see what happened!